What is World Osteoporosis Day?

 History of World Osteoporosis Day

 The concept for World Osteoporosis Day started with a campaign launched by the United Kingdom's National Osteoporosis Society and supported by European Commission on October 20, 1996.
-Since 1997, the day has been organized by IOF.
-In 1998 and 1999, the World Health Organization acted as co-sponsor of World Osteoporosis Day.
+Since 1998, the day has been organized by IOF, and in both 1998 and 1999, the World Health Organization acted as co-sponsor of World Osteoporosis Day.
 Since 1999, World Osteoporosis Day campaigns have featured a specific theme.

 How to get involved